 The program culminates in a capstone course that builds on previous coursework to develop analytical and presentation skills.
-Utilizing case studies, students will study investigative, consulting, and forensic accounting as they examine a current issue in regulation.
-Through this comprehensive project, they acquire a big-picture understanding of trends and issues, along with the critical-thinking skills to evaluate and debate them.
+Using case studies, you study investigative, consulting, and forensic accounting as you examine a current issue in regulation.
+You’ll graduate with a big-picture understanding of trends and issues, along with the critical-thinking skills to evaluate and debate them.

 Many US states and territories require professional licensure/certification to be employed.
 If you plan to pursue employment in a licensed profession after completing this program, please visit the Professional Licensure/Certification Disclosures by State interactive map.